Viossixth/AWS-re-start/README.md

 <img width="120" height="120" alt="aws-educate-introduction-to-cloud-101-training-badg (2)" src="https://github.com/user-attachments/assets/45f62570-32d9-4247-807a-2fae38c477e6" />

+## Introduction About Me

+My tech journey started young Grade 4, to be exact.
+Researching unique geological formations on MS Word, navigating the early internet, fascinated by how technology connected information.
+That curiosity never left.
+I've watched tech evolve from Blackberries to smartphones, from data dongles to fiber internet.
+Now I'm not just watching I'm building, securing, and learning how to architect the cloud infrastructure that powers tomorrow.

+I'm on a mission to enter the Cloud Security domain, combining infrastructure knowledge with security best practices to help organizations build resilient systems.
+Aspiring Cloud Professional focused implementing best practices across AWS environments.
+I believe technology isn't just about innovation,it's about securing that innovation.
+That's where I want to be.
+Dedicated.
+Hungry.
+Disciplined.
+I know dreams are a matter of time, and with patience and persistence, goals become reality.

-# AWS re/Start Learning Repository
+## AWS re/Start Journey

+Currently I am a Civil Engineering student with Unisa, but through curiosity I wanted to delve into tech.
+Engineering has shaped me to focus on the small details, to actively work as a collective and see the bigger picture when a problem arises.
+It's the communication, people skills and problem solving skills I want to bring over to my new path.
+I saw AWS re/Start as a stepping stone to build towards this new career path.
+AWS is a leading cloud cmputing company, with many organizations and companies integrating their workflow and needs with AWS.
+Competency with AWS services and technology will help me reach a good level of competency since many of the services we use daily are cloud based.
+A good understanding of cloud services will aid me in my jouney of entering cybersecurity.

+**Key lessons and experiences**

+Coming soon.....

+##  Repository Structure

 This repository documents my journey through the AWS re/Start program, showcasing hands-on labs, projects, and core cloud computing competencies.

-##  Repository Structure

-Each topic is organized into dedicated folders with clear documentation and practical examples:
+Each topic has it's own documentation and practical examples:

 - **Compute** - EC2, Lambda, Auto Scaling
 - **Storage** - S3, EBS, EFS